Making cool stuff since 1987

 Together, Richard and Tania (along with friend and colleague Martin Baynton and Chinese company Shambala) co-own the children’s IP development and TV production company Pukeko Pictures.
 Tania and Richard are also co-owners and directors of Stardog LP, their IP development company best known for Greg Broadmore’s The World of Dr. Grordbort’s.
-As patrons of the Neonatal Trust, the pair are also heavily involved in the Wellington community and regularly contribute their time to charity projects and initiatives.
+As patrons of The Little Miracles Trust, the pair are also heavily involved in the Wellington community and regularly contribute their time to charity projects and initiatives.

 Both Richard and Tania have had the great fortune of working with and meeting many wonderful people throughout their career.
 Says Richard:

 “When I reflect on what Wētā Workshop’s team have grown to become, it is one of a collective of creative thinkers and doers, all driven by an affinity towards the process and love of making.
 Like myself, our team are inspired by the creative challenge of the projects we have the good fortune to be involved in.”

 Ri is responsible for wrangling and supporting Wētā Workshop CEO Richard Taylor, making her the hub around which creativity and business swirl in finely balanced symbiosis.